 Understanding Locator Order

-Kenna makes every attempt to de-duplicate asset data in the platform.
-Below is the order of preference (High to Low) given to asset locator data in order to assess if an asset already exists in the environment.
+Cisco Vulnerability Management makes every attempt not to duplicate assets in an environment.
+The following list shows the order of preference (from high to low) assigned to asset locator data, if an asset already exists in an environment.

 1. Container identifier